gravityblast/gravityblast.com/_posts/2021-11-22-nft-built-in-swap-market-with-gasless-listing.md

 Each one of these Minor Arcana, amongst its many traits, has **a rank and a suit** based on the token id.
 And since the token id is available to the **Swap Market**, they can be used as **swap rules** as described above.
-By swapping cards, collectors will be able allow to create **mini-decks** with cards ranked from 0 to 9, or **royal** mini-deck if they follow the same suit.
+By swapping cards, collectors will be able allow to create **mini decks** with cards ranked from 0 to 9, or **royal** mini deck if they follow the same suit.

 ![Cyber Tarot Preview](/assets/images/cyber-tarot/CyberTarotNFT-full.gif)

-The second phase of the project will be the deployment of the **22** fractionalized Major Arcana, whose shares can be minted only by owning a mini-deck.
+The second phase of the project will be the deployment of the **22** fractionalized Major Arcana, whose shares can be minted only by owning a **mini deck**.

 ![Cyber Tarot Drawings](/assets/images/cyber-tarot/cyber-tarot-1.jpg)